Iraq Political Deadlock Persists After Bloody Unrest - UrduPoint

 Baghdad's Green Zone, home to government buildings and embassies, returned to normality after 30 people were killed and 570 wounded in clashes pitting supporters of powerful Shiite cleric Moqtada Sadr against pro-Iran factions.

-Since elections in October 2021, political deadlock has left Iraq without a new government, prime minister or president, due to disagreement over the formation of a coalition.
+Since elections in October 2021, political deadlock has left Iraq without a new government, prime minister or president, due to disagreement over forming a coalition.

 The tensions escalated sharply on Monday when Sadr loyalists stormed the government palace following their leader's announcement that he was quitting politics.